Sex Offences: hysteria v reality

 Stark figures are that one in four females and one in eight males are sexually abused.
 It is a very common crime with 90% happening with a trusted family member or friend in a home, and mostly not reported.
 Of those charged, 95% are unknown to police.
 The level of recidivism after exposure is lower than almost any other crime, and treatments work.
 Yet "sex offenders" are labelled and excluded like no other person.
 It is a label for life with unexposed sex offenders often the most righteous accusers.
 The exposed offenders are scapegoats for bad community management.

 Many victims don't report continuing abuse, as the stereotype of the dangerous stranger makes them think they won't be believed, and also they realise that the effect of exposure on their family and themselves would be devastating.
 The family member very often is essential and trusted in other roles.
 The hysteria of the government response blocks relief for the victim and protects the abusers.
 In fact it is a community issue requiring community support and resolution.

-The punishment for an assault driven by anger causing permanent injury can be light, but an assault driven by lust for pleasure causing no injury can cause lifelong labelling and exclusion.
+The punishment for an assault driven by anger causing permanent injury can be light, but an assault driven by lust for pleasure causing harm, either major or inconsequential, can cause lifelong labelling and exclusion.

 Sex enticement is ever present, drives advertising, is always hot and forms a major industry.
-Access to gratification is restricted by rules which empower only some - the loved, the beautiful and the rich.
-Gender distinction is fundamental.
+Access to gratification is restricted by rules that empower only some - the loved, the beautiful and the rich.
+Gender differences underlie some of the tensions.
 It is very unequal.
 Its expression is not seen as a human right.
 Many religions see abstention as virtuous.